Heaven has a bathrobe-clad receptionist named Denise. She's helping TikTok grieve

 She hopped out of the shower and into a robe and towel, found the first stock image of heaven that came up on Google and made what she thought would be the stupidest video on the internet.

-Today, the heaven's receptionist videos have been viewed over 35 million times on Smith's TikTok page, with an immeasurable reach on other platforms.
+Today, the heaven's receptionist videos have been viewed over 37 million times on Smith's TikTok page, and at least 22 million times on other platforms.
 Smith gets recognized on the street as Denise more often than she does as Miss New York.

 Holding those dual identities might be incongruous in some minds, but for Smith, it just works.